IRENE MAWER: British Pioneer of Mime and Theatre Arts

 A search for more information about the woman behind the technique revealed a shocking lack of resources.
 It was disappointing that someone who achieved so much (such as writing the seminal textbook The Art of Mime, and performing at the Second Delphic Festival in Athens) could be so easily forgotten.

 If no one else was going to write her biography, the task would have to be mine.
-The last seven years have been spent living and working from a camper van, travelling to archives and piecing a life back together before it is lost forever.
+The last eight years have been spent living and working from a camper van, travelling to archives and piecing a life back together before it is lost forever.
 This book is the result of that journey – a way of making sure Miss Mawer’s story is finally told.

 Newsletter